databrickslabs/dbx/docs/guides/python/python_quickstart.md

 21. :material-language-python: Python configuration file.
 Could contain tool configurations.
 Read more about this file [here](https://pip.pypa.io/en/stable/reference/build-system/pyproject-toml/).
 22. :material-language-python: This file specifies Python project configurations such as dependencies and other project characteristics.
 Please find the documentation of this file [here](https://setuptools.pypa.io/en/latest/userguide/index.html), and [here](https://the-hitchhikers-guide-to-packaging.readthedocs.io/en/latest/quickstart.html) is another good guide.
 23. :fontawesome-solid-flask-vial: Folder where we keep the `tests` relevant to this project.
 There is no strict requirement to store tests in this folder.
+24. This file is an entrypoint for integration tests.
+Read more on the topic of integrations tests [here](./integration_tests.md)
-24. :fontawesome-solid-vial-circle-check: In the future you might consider also having a set of `integration` or `e2e` tests, so we keep the unit tests separately.
+25. :fontawesome-solid-vial-circle-check: In the future you might consider also having a set of `integration` or `e2e` tests, so we keep the unit tests separately.
 Please read more on the testing concepts [here](../../concepts/testing.md).
-25. :material-auto-fix: This file contains useful mocks (e.g. Spark, MLflow) and fixtures for testing.
+26. :material-auto-fix: This file contains useful mocks (e.g. Spark, MLflow) and fixtures for testing.
 Read more on this file [here](https://docs.pytest.org/en/6.2.x/fixture.html).
-26. This file contains local tests for sample :octicons-workflow-24: workflow.
+27. This file contains local tests for sample :octicons-workflow-24: workflow.
 We're going to discover its content later

 You can :material-cursor-default-click: click on the :material-plus-circle-outline: annotations for in-depth explanations.